 But in order to do that you need to have a disciplined financial life.

 These Rules or Guidelines are malleable in nature.
-You can bend them to a certain degree to make it fit your situation.
+You can bend them to a certain degree to make them fit your situation.

-Consistency is also important when you are making a MF Portfolio.
+Consistency is also important when you are making an MF Portfolio.

 Continuously accumulating Mutual Fund Units using SIP is the best way to generate wealth in the long term.
 No one can predict the future, the best way to mitigate the risk of “Future Uncertainty”, is by averaging out your buying cost continuously.

-We at Money Premier is not suggesting you drop the idea of investing in Small Cap Mutual Fund completely, but to make you aware of the risks that come with investing in Small Cap Mutual Fund.
-Small Cap Mutual Fund can be a vital part of your portfolio if understood and handled correctly.
+We at Money Premier are not suggesting you drop the idea of investing in a Small Cap Mutual Fund completely, but to make you aware of the risks that come with investing in Small Cap Mutual Fund.
+Small-Cap Mutual Fund can be a vital part of your portfolio if understood and handled correctly.

 Equity Investment might seem easy, and sometimes it is made to look easy, but it is not.
 It takes Knowledge, Experience and Patience to become a successful Investor.
 And these are not talents but skills, which means these traits can be learned.

 We hope this article was informative for you.
-If you have any further question or query, do ask us in the comment section.
-These type of informative piece takes quite an amount of energy, time and research so, if you kindly upvote by using the button below, it motivates us to make more such articles.
+If you have any further questions or queries, do ask us in the comment section.
+This type of informative piece takes quite an amount of energy, time and research so, if you kindly upvote by using the button below, it motivates us to make more such articles.
 So in the end, we will say, Good Luck and Happy Investing. 👍